 The People’s Princess

-Unlike the young monarchs who came before them, Diana’s sons, princes William and Harry, spent loads of time with their mother.
-Unlike her husband’s mother, Queen Elizabeth II, Diana insisted her children accompany her on royal tours abroad, even as infants.
-Diana made concerted efforts to engage her children with life outside of the palace walls, whether that meant enrolling them in local preschools, riding rolling coasters with them at Disneyland, or taking them to visit hospitals and homeless shelters.
+Unlike the young monarchs who came before them, Diana’s sons, Princes William and Harry, spent loads of time with their mother.
+In contrast to her husband’s mother, Queen Elizabeth II, Diana insisted her children accompany her on royal tours abroad, even as infants.
+Diana made concerted efforts to engage her children with life outside of the palace walls, whether that meant enrolling them in local preschools, riding roller coasters with them at Disneyland, or taking them to visit hospitals and homeless shelters.
 William recalls, “She was very informal and really enjoyed the laughter and the fun…She understood that there was a real life outside of Palace walls.”

 The People’s Princess.

 Diana had genuine deference toward her subjects.
 Although born in the aristocracy, Diana shared none of the royal family’s preoccupation with rank or class-based decorum.
 Before becoming engaged to the prince, she worked common jobs – as a kindergarten aide and even a house cleaner.
 Diana would speak to people eye-to-eye, crouching down (unthinkable for royalty) to speak to children or the infirm.
 The princess described herself as “much closer to people at the bottom than to people at the top,” and backed up her words with support for over 100 charities.
 She leveraged her celebrity to bring much-needed exposure to ubiquitous problems like homelessness, HIV/AIDS, and landmines.
 Her humility and dedication made her the queen of the people’s hearts, and made the whole Crown a bit dearer to all.